ipython/ipython/docs/source/config/shortcuts/index.rst

 * Comma-separated keys, e.g. :kbd:`Esc`, :kbd:`f`, indicate a sequence which can be activated by pressing the listed keys in succession.
 * Plus-separated keys, e.g. :kbd:`Esc` + :kbd:`f` indicate a combination which requires pressing all keys simultaneously.
-* Hover over the ⓘ icon in the filter column to see when the shortcut is active.g
+* Hover over the ⓘ icon in the filter column to see when the shortcut is active.

+You can use :std:configtrait:`TerminalInteractiveShell.shortcuts` configuration to modify, disable or add shortcuts.

 .. role:: raw-html(raw)
    :format: html